Softala-MLOPS/Supercomputing-review/Review on Tutorial for integration part.md

 - Commands highlighted
 - If abbreviations are used, would be nice to be included in the defining part
 - If there is time, screenshots or guidevideos usually help visually, especially to complete newbies

+Jukka:
+- Naming could be done on the links in the notebook file of the useful material lists
+- The examples aren't completely clear in every step
+- Simplified and more visual presentations or animations could work for the data scientist who are going to be using these platforms
+- We could have a hierarcical view of the technologies and the correlations between them

 # Part 2 (estimated time: )